replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

     removals:
       regex:
       - redactor: (another)(?P<mask>.*)(here) # this will replace anything between the strings `another` and `here` with `***HIDDEN***`
-      - selector: 'S3_ENDPOINT' # remove the value in lines following those that contain the string S3_ENDPOINT
+      - selector: 'S3_ENDPOINT' # remove the value in lines immediately following those that contain the string `S3_ENDPOINT`
         redactor: '("value": ").*(")'
       yamlPath:
-      - "abc.xyz.*" # redact all items in the array at key xyz within key abc in yaml documents
+      - "abc.xyz.*" # redact all items in the array at key `xyz` within key `abc` in YAML documents
 ```